SULFATED FORKLIFT BATTERY :

 The normal rate at 77 degrees F. to 80 degrees F. causes a loss in specific gravity of about one point (.001) per day.
 This becomes of concern only when a wet forklift battery is to be stored for weeks at a time.
 It can be ignored as a factor in normal forklift battery operation.

 It is possible, however, particularly during the latter stages of a forklift battery’s life, for the rate of discharge to become much greater and even limit the forklift battery’s duty cycle.
 Excessive selfdischarge may be caused by defective separators or plates which have become shorted at the edges.
 Edge shorting is usually caused by loss of positive active material which can fill the sediment well or build up on the top or sides of the plates and eventually bridge the space between the positives and negatives.
-If a shorted condition seems likely, the element should be pulled for examination and the defective separator replaced, shorts cleared or cells replaced.
-Usually, if the sediment well is full, salvage is impractical.
+If a shorted condition seems likely, the element should be pulled for examination and the defective separator replaced, shorts cleared, or cells replaced to commit any kind of forklift battery repair.
+However, if the sediment well is full, salvage is impractical.